If you’re wondering why your ATV tires keep losing air, then this guide is for you.

-ATV’s run at a lower PSI then your car or truck, so don’t panic if you see tire pressure lower then your vehicle.
+ATVs run at a lower PSI than your car or truck, so don’t panic if you see tire pressure lower than your vehicle.

 You want 7 PSI in your ATV tires.
 Going above this can damage the tire and cause it to blow.
 If you’re lower than 7 PSI, you’ll want to put some air in it.

 And I know many of you are wondering, your PSI gauge for your car doesn’t go that low.
-You’ll need a low-pressure PSI gauge like this one here (Amazon Link Ad) for your ATV tires.
+You’ll need a tire pressure gauge that can read lower PSI of ATV tires (Amazon Link Ad).
 It’s important to get a PSI gauge that can read low enough, don’t eyeball it!

 How To Find The Leak In Your ATV Tire

 Depending on where the leak is coming from will determine what actions you need to take to fix the leak.
 Finding the leaks in your ATV tires is very simple, here are the instructions.

 - Get yourself a spray bottle and put in a water and soap mix.
 I like to use hand soap or dish detergent, but any soap that bubbles up will work.

 - With the tire off the ATV and it inflated start spraying all around the tire.

 - If there is a leak, you’ll start to see bubbles forming around it.
 See the video below to see how the bubbles form.

 If you find no bubbles, then it went flat because it’s been sitting too long.